-"How very astute.
-All right, I am a fair man and I can see we have reached an impasse of sorts.
+"How very astute."
+Ginyu leaned into his chair with a thoughtful expression, twiddling his moustache and tapping one foot against the floorboards.
+"All right, I am a fair man and I can see we have reached an impasse of sorts.
 Therefore I am left with but one option."
-Ginyu leaned across the table, a dark and solemn expression on his face.
-"We shall take the Oath.
+Ginyu leaned back across the table, a dark and solemn expression on his face.
+"We shall take The Oath.
 Will that warrant your trust?"
-Krillen nodded firmly, his expression grave.
-"Good."

 In one motion, they linked pinkie fingers across the table and chanted together: